 How Do I Evaluate My Sources?

 Are they identified by name?
-Do they have relevant experience, training, or other qualifications that would make them an expert on the topic?
-Are they recognized by peers in their field as credible and trustworthy?
+Do they have relevant experience, training, or other qualifications?

-Some sources are very selective about what they publish and they use editors or peer-reviewers to maintain a high standard of authority and credibility.
-Other sources allow almost anyone to publish anything they want without any editorial oversight or fact checking.
-Likewise, some sources strive for objectivity or a balance of viewpoints; other sources have clearly defined political or philosophical biases.
+Some publishers are selective about what they publish and they use editors or peer-reviewers to maintain a high standard of credibility.
+Other sources allow almost anyone to publish without any fact-checking.

 How would YOU use this source?